Banana090/Discord-API-.NET-Core/README.md

         }
 ```

-So basically everything you can use is in `DiscrodBot` class.
+So literally everything you can use is in `DiscrodBot` class.
 Enjoy xD